CURRENT WORKS > The Upwellings

 • Technical Tension as Critique: The work will build on original portraits and continue to fuse cyanotypes with modern AI treatment.

 • Mastery & Global Discourse: The series will be finalized and printed as monumental 24" x 24" prints during a residency at Aviário Studio in Portugal (October 2026).
-This international exchange will culminate in the project’s first public exhibition and artist talk there, with early planning and interest already underway with Canadian galleries to follow.
+This international exchange will culminate in the project’s first public exhibition and artist talk there.
+The Canadian solo debut opens in February 2027 at the MacMillan Gallery in Parksville, Canada.
+Early discussions and planning for touring the work is already underway.

 What is a Cyanotype?